Jesmond

 Jesmond displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Jesmond's dwelling structure, as per the latest Census, consisted of 46.6% houses and 53.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Jesmond was at 16.3%, with the rest being mortgaged (13.7%) or rented (70.1%).
-The median monthly mortgage repayment in Jesmond was $1,652, below Regional NSW's average of $1,733.
-The median weekly rent figure in Jesmond was $350, compared to Regional NSW's $330.
+In Jesmond, as per the latest Census data, houses accounted for 46.6% of dwellings, with the remaining 53.4% comprising semi-detached homes, apartments, and other dwelling types.
+In contrast, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Jesmond stood at 16.3%, with mortgaged dwellings at 13.7% and rented ones at 70.1%.
+The median monthly mortgage repayment was $1,652, lower than Regional NSW's average of $1,733.
+The median weekly rent in Jesmond was $350, compared to Regional NSW's $330.
 Nationally, Jesmond's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing